Flash-dev-sudo/Empareperiperi/replit.md

 - July 03, 2025.
 Configured for Render deployment with dynamic port and Turso integration
 - July 04, 2025.
 Successfully deployed to Render at https://empareperiperi.onrender.com
 - July 04, 2025.
 Resolved build issues by updating Render build command to include devDependencies
+- July 15, 2025.
+Added password-protected admin dashboard for menu management
+- July 15, 2025.
+Secured admin page with password "emparo2025" and removed from public navigation
 ```

 ## User Preferences